ikraamg/NY-Times-Clone/README.md

-# html-form
+# NY-Times-Clone
-A clone of NY times Article
+A clone of an article in the New York Times

 # What it does
 It is an HTML page created using pure HTML and CSS.